jeffrey-cordero/capital/README.md

 * **Live Data Feeds:** Integrate real-time stock market and news feeds instead of periodic fetching.
 * **Bank API Syncing:** Connect directly to bank APIs (e.g., Plaid) to automatically import accounts and transactions.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature-name` or `bugfix/issue-description`).
-3. Make your changes and commit them with clear, descriptive messages.
-4. Push your changes to your forked repository.
-5. Create a Pull Request to the main repository's `main` branch.
-6. Ensure your code adheres to the project's linting standards (`npm run lint`).

-Please provide a detailed description of your changes in the Pull Request.